KyonkoYuuki/YaMovesetOrganizer/README.md

 0.2.5 - Added ability to drag files to exe to open them 0.2.6 - Added support for BACType26
 0.2.7 - Add automatic backup creation on saving
+0.2.8 - Added support for BACType27, fixed issue with saving homing movements
 ```